 The combination of these communication methods on a single platform is known as Unified Communications.
 Unified Cloud Communications represents the next generation of business communications.

-With our own proprietary chat feature coming very soon and fully featured video conferencing on the horizon, join Yay.com in stepping into the future of business communications and see what our customers have to say about us by looking over our customer reviews.
+With our own proprietary chat feature coming very soon and fully featured video conferencing on the horizon, join Yay.com in stepping into the future of business communications and see what our customers have to say about us by looking over our phone system reviews.